fortran-lang/stdlib/doc/specs/stdlib_stats_distribution_normal.md

 With three arguments, the function returns a rank-1 array of normal distributed random variates.

+@note
-Note: the algorithm used for generating normal random variates is fundamentally limited to double precision.
+The algorithm used for generating exponential random variates is fundamentally limited to double precision.[^1]

 ### Syntax